Great Sea Interconnector: Energy in Israel

 Israel's relationship with neighbors links politics and diplomacy with energy supply and security.
 Until recently domestic Israeli primary energy production was small.
 The country was dependent on imports of oil and coal, so that in 2012 only 13% of its energy balance was supplied from domestic resources.
 In 2010, the Leviathan gas field was discovered off the coast of Israel.
 This gas field represents a strategic change enabling Israel not only to be energy independent, but also to become an energy exporter, as the amount of gas discovered exceeds Israeli demands for at least 50 years.
 Unlike oil, gas is more difficult to ship and is not sold on spot markets, being priced uniquely for each deal.
 One reliable way for Israel to export natural gas could be in form of electricity using the Interconnector.

 The EuroAsia Interconnector is planned to link up with both Israel and its settlements in the West Bank, and has led to Siemens, which has been announced as the preferred bidder for part of the system, becoming a target of the Boycott, Divestment and Sanctions movement.

 Energy in Greece

 Greece's location at the crossroads of East and West and geographical connection to rest of Europe enables interconnection and energy flow from the Eastern Mediterranean to Europe.
 Greece is a highly energy-dependent country.
 Renewable energy share has reached 22%.
-Crete is an energy isolated island and it is the largest isolated power system in Greece.
-Like all isolated island systems the cost of electricity production is very high due to transportation costs of imported fuel and high operational costs of mainly outdated power generating units.
-Connected systems can have much lower costs of electricity by using electricity from distant power stations where electricity production costs are much lower.
-Crete is electrically isolated from mainland Greece and the Hellenic Republic subsidises the difference in the Crete electricity costs of around €300 million per year.